Setup Gitlab Runner with AWS ECR – Authenticate into Private Repository

 }

-That’s it.
-Now, you can test your pipeline by pulling or pushing images to a private repository on AWS ECR.
+That is all you need.
+Test your pipeline by pulling or pushing images to your private ECR repository.

 Runner with Fargate